savonet/book/language.md

 (we have only slightly simplified the type `source`, which will only be detailed in [a next section](#sec:lang-sources)).
-Even if we have not read the documentation of this function, we can guess what it is doing:
+Even if we have not read the documentation of this function, we can still guess what it is doing:

 - there are 5 optional arguments that we should be able to ignore because they have reasonable default values (although we can guess the use of most of them